Saurabhkg03/Music-Player-Java/README.md

 - **Shuffle and Repeat**: The music player includes options for shuffling the playlist order, creating a randomized listening experience, and repeating individual tracks or the entire playlist for uninterrupted enjoyment.

-### How to Use

-1. Import the project into your Java development environment (e.g., IntelliJ IDEA, Eclipse).

-2. Build and run the application.

-3. Use the intuitive and user-friendly interface to import your music files, create playlists, and navigate through your music library.

-4. Enjoy playing your favorite songs, adjusting the volume, applying equalizer settings, and managing your playlists effortlessly.

 ### Dependencies

 The Java Music Player application has been developed using core Java libraries and does not require any external dependencies.

-### Future Enhancements

-The project has a solid foundation and can be extended with additional features to further enhance the music player experience.
-Some potential enhancements include:

-- Integration with online music streaming services.
-- Support for additional audio formats and codecs.
-- Integration with music recommendation APIs.
-- Integration with social media platforms for music sharing.
-- Creation of a graphical user interface (GUI) for a more immersive user experience.

 ### Contributions